mahmoudalsharkawy572/BulkyBookWeb/README.md

-# BookHub-MVC 📚
+# BulkyBookWeb-MVC 📚

-A comprehensive e-commerce web application for book management and sales, built with ASP.NET Core MVC and modern web technologies.
+A full-stack e-commerce web application for browsing, purchasing, and managing books through a user-friendly interface.
+It supports authentication, role-based access, and an admin dashboard, built using Layer architecture for scalability and maintainability.

 ## 🌟 Overview

-BookHub-MVC is a full-featured online bookstore that provides a complete e-commerce solution for book retailers.
-The application supports multiple user roles, shopping cart functionality, order management, and secure payment processing through Stripe integration.
+The E-commerce Book Store enables users to explore a wide range of books by categories, view detailed information, and add items to a shopping cart for seamless checkout.
+Users can register, log in, and track their orders, while administrators have full control over managing books, categories, users, and orders.

+The project is built using ASP.NET Core MVC with Entity Framework Core and SQL Server, following clean architecture principles along with Repository and Unit of Work patterns to ensure organized, maintainable, and scalable code.

 ## ✨ Features

-### 🛍️ Customer Features
+### 🛍️ Customer
 - **Browse Books**: View all available books with detailed information
 - **Category Filtering**: Browse books by categories
 - **Product Details**: Detailed book information including descriptions, pricing, and images